-She turned to her window and said to the gathering clouds, "No way are the police going to solve this case.
+She turned to her window and said to the next building three feet away, "No way are the police going to solve this case.
 It's up to me, but first I need a weapon."
-She pulled a book out from under her mattress then carefully opened her window, crept out onto the fire escape and dropped the last six feet to the street.
+She pulled a book out from under her mattress, put it in her backpack, then crept out her door, down the stairs then out into the street.

 When she reached the school she tried several windows until she found one that was unlocked.
 She walked through the corridors, stopping only to hide from the janitor.

 In the chemistry lab she pulled her copy of The Anarchist Cookbook out of her backpack and read it by her flashlight.
 Then she turned to the racks of chemicals to make her selection.

 Gene, as was his habit when alone in his room, lay on his bed in just his underpants, thinking about what had happened that afternoon.